tedneward/Azgaarnoth/Classes/PaleMaster.md

 > A frenzied undead creature lumbers toward a stoic halfdrow.
 As the zombie is about to tear into her, she calmly touches its forehead with her own skeletal appendage.
 The creature turns its rage-fueled eyes back towards the others of its pack, compelled to protect the one it previously sought to feed upon.

+Typically those who are capable of performing [undead grafts](/Magic/UndeadGrafts.md) are pale masters.

 ## Pre-eminence in Necromancy
 Pale Masters are arcane casters who draw upon necromantic lore that provides a macabre power all its own.
 Some aspire to live forever, effectively becoming immortal.
 Others are fascinated with death and the fate of souls that are unable to pass into the afterlife.
 Some pale masters seek to gain power through raising an army of once fallen soldiers to continue the battle once more.